Estimate Time7 min

 Dish out dining savings

-If you're taking your significant other out for a romantic dinner, see if there are any local restaurants that allow you to bring your own bottle.
-BYOB can help you avoid hefty restaurant markups, giving you that drinks-out experience without the financial hangover.
+If you're planning a romantic dinner, see if there are any local restaurants that let you to bring your own bottle.
+BYOB can help you avoid restaurant markups, allowing you to enjoy drinks without the financial hangover.
 Not every area permits BYOB, though.
 And keep in mind that restaurants that do might charge a “corking fee” to open a bottle.
-Try these 9 other tips to save money on dining out.
+Try these 10 other tips to save money on dining out.
 And speaking of Valentine's Day...

 Extend the life of pricey flowers

-Flower prices have blossomed over the last year.
+Flower prices have once again blossomed year over year.
 Here's how to protect the sweet investment: Place them in a dark vase to stop sunlight from damaging stems.
 Add a few drops of bleach to keep bacteria at bay.
 And change the water and trim stems daily (so fresh and so clean, clean).

 Buy next year's coat